-Next, I just did not want the lock to require batteries, see amazon comments like this one, so I decided to hot wire the door to a power supply.
+Next, I just did not want the lock to require batteries, many comments make it clear that the batteries never last long enough, so I decided to hot wire the door to a power supply.

 First, I used a flat phone cable, which I painted, and only found out later that there wasn't enough copper in that cable (just a few thin wires) and it didn't have enough 'oomph' to actuate the motor, doh!
 So, I put a second thicker cable with enough copper for just the power, using the phone cable for the return path.
 I just wired the power where the batteries would go if I had put any.

 Yes, the wires fit on my door because I have a small gap.
 Your door may be different

 Return path you said?
 Yes, I found out how to connect to unused pins on the microswitches and know whether the door is locked or unlocked.
 You can do this easily without even soldering.
 See picture: